njcurtis3/njcurtis3/README.md

 # Nathan Curtis

 Hi, I'm Nathan.
-I'm an AI Software Engineer who is on an AI tiger team team working on building and integrating AI applications into enterprise environments.
+I'm an AI Software Engineer who is on an AI tiger team team working on building and integrating AI applications into enterprise environments, training LLMs at scale, and building multi-agent architectures.
 <br>

 ## About Me